mgmarlow/mgmarlow.github.io/content/articles/2019-08-18-understanding-useselector-memoization/index.md

 The new react-redux [hooks API](https://react-redux.js.org/next/api/hooks) makes working with redux feel fresh.
-Long gone are the days of writing extensive `connect()` boilerplate for container components, not to mention the nightmare of static-typing it.
+Long gone are the days of writing extensive `connect()` boilerplate for container components, not to mention the nightmare of adding types.
 However, with the new hooks API comes a change to the fundamental equality comparison that React Redux uses to select state off of the store.
 The change is noted as follows in the [documentation](https://react-redux.js.org/next/api/hooks#equality-comparisons-and-updates):